 About Nadine Francis

 My name is Nadine Francis.
-I am a Certified Professional Dog Trainer located in Peterborough, Ontario and I am the proud owner of Good Doggy!
+I am a Certified Professional Dog Trainer located in Omemee, Ontario and I am the proud owner of Good Doggy!

 As a young child, I grew up in the country surrounded by nature and wildlife.
 From this grew a passion for all animals; especially dogs and horses.